UPPMAX/programming_formalisms/docs/misc/faq.md

 - is free (as in beer)
 - works on all operating systems
 - has plugins that are easy to install to develop Python code as part of a Python package
-- has `git` for version control built-in
+- has version control built-in
 - has a built-in terminal

 ### Can I use PyCharm?
 Or IDLE?
 Or any other IDE?